waylonggggg/tp/docs/DeveloperGuide.md

 ### Creating a CCA

 1. Creating a CCA with a CCA name.
     1. Prerequisites: List all CCAs using the `list` command.
-Multiple CCAs in the list.
+Multiple CCAs in the list. `Handball` is not in CCA list.
-    2. Test case: `create_c c/Basketball`
+    2. Test case: `create_c c/Handball`
        Expected: A new CCA is added to the list.
 The CCA details are shown in the list.
     3. Test case: `create_c`
        Expected: No CCA is added.
 Error details shown in the status message as the CCA name is not provided.
-    4. Test case: `create_c c/Basketball`
+    4. Test case: `create_c c/Handball`
        Expected: No CCA is added.
 Error details shown in the status message as the CCA already exists.
     5. Other test cases to try: `create_c c/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used)
        Expected: No CCA is added.
 Error message is shown as parameters with invalid formats were provided.